Miles (given name)

 Maolruanaí, meaning servant of the champion.
 Development of the name might also have been influenced by the Persian name Mylas, meaning brave.
 The original name of Miles (bishop of Susa), a Persian Orthodox Christian saint, was Mylas.
 The name has been in regular use in the Anglosphere since the 1500s.
 It was popularized in England by Myles Coverdale, who produced the first complete printed translation of the Bible into English in 1535.
 In the United States, the name became well-known due to Myles Standish, a soldier who arrived on Plymouth Rock on the Mayflower with the Pilgrims in 1620.
 American poet Henry Wadsworth Longfellow wrote a popular 1858 poem, The Courtship of Miles Standish, in which the fictionalized Standish is rejected by Priscilla Mullins, who chooses John Alden as her husband instead.
 Miles and Myles were both more commonly used in the United States than in the United Kingdom by the 1800s due to usage by Irish immigrants to the United States and the influence of Miles Standish.
-There was an increase in usage from the mid- to late 20th century associated with jazz instrumentalist Miles Davis and with the popularity of fictional characters such as Star Trek character Miles O'Brien, Myles Mitchell, a character on the 1990s American television series Moesha, Miles Edgeworth, a character from the Ace Attorney video game franchise, and fictional Marvel Comics superhero Miles Morales.
+There was an increase in usage from the mid- to late 20th century associated with jazz instrumentalist Miles Davis and with the popularity of fictional characters such as Star Trek character Miles O'Brien, Myles Mitchell, a character on the 1990s American television series Moesha, Miles Edgeworth, a character from the Ace Attorney video game franchise, Miles Prower from the Sonic the Hedgehog video game franchise and fictional Marvel Comics superhero Miles Morales.